HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 ?- isresistantto(squirtle,X).
 ```

 Prolog interprets this as "which values of `X` make the proposition: squirtle is resistant to X, true?
-Therefore, Prolog will look for the pokemon, squirtle is resistant to, therefore you with the output:
+Therefore, Prolog will look for the pokémon, squirtle is resistant to, therefore you with the output:

 ```prolog
 X = charmander